anabaei/Javascript/cloud.md

 ```

 ### EKS vs ECS
+* ECS EKS represent different containerzied services that they are withing in this cluster
 * ECS Elastic Container Service allows to run k8s.
 It does manage LB and or Network LB automatically unkike EKS which you can use more customize
 * Elastic Container Service for Kubernetes allows to use Kubernetes on AWS.
 It provides some feautes as:
   * Elastic LB for load distribution